 - Do Guppies Need A Filter?
 How To Keep Guppies Without A Filter?

-How long does it take for Java moss to attach?
+How long does it take for attaching Java moss?

 Can you glue Java moss?